NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 **Note**
 * One user can submit multiple certificates and the same certificate can be registered by multiple users.
 * Once a user has a certificate registered, all future package submissions **must** be signed with one of the certificates.
-See [Managing package signing requirements on NuGet.org]()
+See [Manage signing requirements for your package on NuGet.org](#manage-signing-requirements-for-your-package-on-nugetorg)
 * Users can also remove a registered certificate from the account.
 Once a certificate is removed, new packages signed with that certificate will fail at submission.
 Existing packages aren't affected.

 ## Publish the package